 We're working in partnership with Oxford City Council on four of their nature reserves: Chilswell Valley, Lye Valley, Raleigh Park and Rivermead Nature Park.

-Landowners reached, influencing 3,214ha of land (2017-18)
+Landowners reached, (2017-18)

 BBOWT's Brand Values

 From leading walks and giving talks, to training and the media, PASSION for local wildlife and how we are making a difference, informs everything we do.